CiscoDevNet/netprog_basics/programming_fundamentals/python_part_3/README.md

 ***Note: During the lesson, there are instructions to `pip install` different libraries.
 If you follow this setup, you will already have the libraries installed, but still run the commands to become familiar with using them***

 ## DevNet Sandbox
-This lesson leverages the [IOS XE on CSR Recommended Code](https://devnetsandbox.cisco.com/RM/Diagram/Index/cae403c2-27af-4c7d-b1e1-99b7d42f1504?diagramType=Topology) Sandbox.
+This lesson leverages the [IOS XE on CSR Recommended Code Always On](https://devnetsandbox.cisco.com/RM/Diagram/Index/27d9747a-db48-4565-8d44-df318fce37ad?diagramType=Topology) Sandbox.
+This sandbox requires no reservation **or** VPN connection.

-You will need to reserve an instance of the sandbox, and establish a VPN connection to your individual Sandbox to complete this lab.
+***Note: In the video, a different DevNet Sandbox is used***

+In the Python API Examples, the `router` dictionary will use `ios-xe-mgmt.cisco.com` for the address, and different ports than in the video.
+The Python example files in the code repository have been updated to use the Always On Sandbox already.

 ## Download Slides